 Indonesia was Australia’s 15th largest trading partner in 2018, accounting for 2.1% of total trade.
 Australian goods and services exports amounted to $8.5 billion in 2018, made up predominantly of crude petroleum, wheat, live animals and coal.
 Imports from Indonesia amounted to $9 billion–up 17% on 2017–consisting mainly of tourism and petroleum.

-Australia also exported A$1.6b of services to Indonesia in 2017—made up largely of education and tourism.
-There were close to 20,000 students studying in Australia in 2017 (3% of the total).
-There were also over 193,000 (2% of the total) tourist arrivals from Indonesia in 2017, a 7% increase from 2016.
+Australia also exported $1.7 billion of services to Indonesia in 2018—mostly education and tourism.
+Some 21,000 students undertook education in Australia in 2018 (3% of the total).
+More than 208,000 (2% of the total) Indonesian’s visited Australia in 2018, continuing a solid growth trend.

-The stock of Australia’s investment in Indonesia is larger at A$10.7b (0.5% of the total in 2017).
-But the US (A$665b) and UK (A$333b) remain the leading destinations for Australia’s foreign investment.
+The stock of Australia’s investment in Indonesia is larger, at $5.6 billion (0.2% of the total in 2018).
+However, this is a significant fall from the high of $10.7 billion in 2017 – driven by the selldown of Australian ownership interests in some mining companies, in line with the 2009 Mining Law.
+The US ($719 billion) and UK ($408 billion) remain the leading destinations for Australia’s foreign investment.